-Works like a charm.
+Works like a charm as a gentle reminder to use her manners.
 I might even give in to the cookie.

 I also tend to use this phrase when they say words or phrases we don’t use in our house.
 “Hate” and “even” were just recently been added to our family’s list of “no go” words.

 I hate this dinner.
 Try again.
 I don’t like this dinner.
 I’m sorry you don’t like it, I think casseroles are delicious.